 I wonder if we didn't have TV any longer if people might just pick up books and read?
 I doubt it.
 We are now conditioned to TV.

-I also wonder how our lives are so shallow today compared to earlier times.
-As I wandered through Barnes and Noble today, many books piqued my interest.
-I spent a couple of hours perusing the aisles, reading a few book covers and book pages along with some magazines.
-I ended up buying a book Freethinkers : A History of American Secularism.
+Freethinkers : A History of American Secularism.
 It looks like a good read - it is about the role of secularism in the founding of our great country, but the unfortunate state of affairs now for the average secularist or free thinker and how religion has permeated our government.
-The other book I'm reading is The Five Books of Moses: A Translation with Commentary.
-Interesting to read the Torah with some explanation as to what the hell they are talking about.
-I'm up to chapter 14 of Genesis.
-Interesting read.
-I highly recommend it.
+The other book I'm reading is

 What crossed my mind just as I ventured past the introduction of Freethinker and into the first chapter AND what prompted me to write this post, was how if I was as addicted to TV as some of my contemporaries and apparently many if not most Americans these days, I would never have discovered and learned as much as I have about a lot of things.
 My whole exploration into religion, atheism, politics, freethinking, agnosticism and the like would be nil.
 I would have instead a vast knowledge of which made up star won American Idol or how much Joanie loves Chachi (sp?) or whatever.
 Some of my coworkers can only talk about the latest happenings on Survivor, Seinfeld and whatever other mindless entertainment offered up today.
 Ask them about a current political issue like the meeting the dems had the other day about the Downing Street Memo or perhaps about a current bestseller at the book store and they would look at you blankly and muster up a response like - "Uh, I didn't hear about that, was that on Oprah today?"